-by Pete Doty – Denver Realtor
+by Pete Doty – Denver area Realtor, living in Highlands Ranch

 Application Fee: Fee charged by lender to offset fixed costs related to mortgage loan processing such as appraisal, credit report, and underwriting.